 Hospital for Special Care launches Center for Cognitive HealthOctober 22, 2018

 NEW BRITAIN, Conn.
 (Oct.
-22, 2018) – Hospital for Special Care (HSC) will launch its Center for Cognitive Health with support from the Kelser Charity Challenge and with input from leaders in the neuroscience field.
-The HSC Center for Cognitive Health will offer a comprehensive outpatient assessment and treatment program for midlife to older adults who present cognitive decline associated with aging, especially Alzheimer’s and Dementia.
+22, 2018) – Hospital for Special Care (HFSC) will launch its Center for Cognitive Health with support from the Kelser Charity Challenge and with input from leaders in the neuroscience field.
+The HFSC Center for Cognitive Health will offer a comprehensive outpatient assessment and treatment program for midlife to older adults who present cognitive decline associated with aging, especially Alzheimer’s and Dementia.

 “Our cognitive functioning has a significant impact on our overall health and quality of life as we age,” says Dr. Cromer.
 “As the prevalence of memory disorders such as Alzheimer’s disease and dementia increases, early diagnosis and intervention can make a significant difference for many patients.”
 Speech and occupational therapy services provided as a part of the multidisciplinary approach to care will be presented by Allison Mesa, CCC-SLP and Robin Tripp, MS, OTR/L, CFE.